 Our AI book cover generator builds journal-ready covers in seconds.
 Pick a niche, choose a style, and export print-ready KDP files.

-Step 7: Pricing
+Step 9: Pricing strategy

 Journal pricing is more flexible than coloring books or puzzle books because the niche matters more than the page count.
+Use this table as the starting point and adjust against print cost.

-| Type | Trim | Pages | Price Range |
+| Type | Trim | Pages | Price range |

 |---|---|---|---|